 Selecting a Storage Type

-The software allows you to choose a variety of methods for describing the physical aspects of your pond.
+The software allows you to choose a variety of methods for describing the physical properties of your pond.
 You can set it up by describing:

 - Elevation contours